The empty scenario canvas

 Three things you want to keep consistent

 When a face, prop, or location appears more than once, register it.
 Registered items lock identity across every shot in the project.
-LTB sorts these into three asset types.| Type | What it holds | How to add |
+LTB sorts these into three asset types.

 @ opens an autocomplete.
 Select an existing asset or create a new one inline.